We need to talk about image.

 We’re not saying it suffers with an image problem, more that it’s guilty by lack of association with a particular genre or style.
 Who exactly is a typical PRS player?
 The old cliche goes that they’re dentist’s guitars, stockpiled by wealthy midlife crisis sufferers to hang above the mantelpiece.

-The reality is that PRS has produced, and continues to produce, guitars that care little for arbitrary genre concerns.
+The reality is that PRS has produced, and continues to produce, electric guitars that care little for arbitrary genre concerns.
 And, if you’ve ever had the chance to play one of its full-fat, US-made models, we think you’ll surely agree that they operate in the outer extremes of guitar-building excellence.
 You may also begrudgingly admit that they do actually have their own unique style.

 Realistically, however, those high-end models are out of reach to the vast majority.
 Which is fine, because us mere mortals can console ourselves with its SE guitars, which also, by wonderful stroke of good fortune, are tremendous instruments.